 In the spring of 2019, Gwinnett County Schools switched to digital learning for all students in response to the COVID-19 pandemic.
 During this time, BLES families were supported with a food drive, free lunch and breakfast, and loans of Chromebooks for those who needed them.
 In-Person leaning resumed in the Fall of 2020 but many families opted to keep their children learning online as a search for a vaccine continued.

 BLES provides a number of extracurricular and leadership opportunities for students including Student Council, Safety Patrol, Peer Mediators, Broadcast Team, School Store, Green Team, Math Conundrums, Math Exemplars, PTA Reflections, Kindergarten Camp, Camp Invention, Club Invention, Art Club, Chess Club, Chorus, Strings Club, and the Duluth Kiwanis-sponsored K-Kids Service Club.
 Competitive student teams included Witzzle Pro Math, Readers Rally, Running Bears, and WordMasters.
 Some of the most popular activities for students include the Peer Mediators group, the IT (Information and Technology) Girls Club, the Green Team, and the chorus.

+Our school represents the global population of our district as it serves a very diverse group of students and families.
+We celebrate our diverse cultures each year with an International Night and began work to become a Trauma-Sensitive School in the 2018-19 school year.
 Berkeley Lake Elementary is a proud member of the Duluth Cluster.
 While the school sports the purple and white associated with the Duluth schools, BLES has held on to its mascot— Berkeley the Bear.
 This allows the school to hold on to its proud history while also showing its cluster spirit.